mimid919/COMPSYS_305_Mini_Project/README.md

 ### Keep syncing with main (do this if you want to update your personal branch with the tested Main code)
-- git checkout your-branch
+- git checkout main
-- git merge main
+- git pull origin main

 # 🖥️ Setting up a local repository (for labs)